Back to Blog

 The Bottom Line

-If you want real AI-generated video from still photos -- video where a camera moves through a space or a subject transforms over time, with every frame synthesized by AI -- Dobidy is the tool built for that.
+If you want real AI-generated video from still photos -- video where every frame is synthesized by AI -- Dobidy's Omni Tool is the tool built for that.
 No other tool on this list generates video from photos at the pixel level.

 If you want a slideshow with professional polish, Canva and Animoto are the simplest paths.
 If you want editing control, CapCut is free and powerful.
 If you want to turn blog posts into video, Lumen5 is purpose-built for that workflow.

 The right tool depends on what "photo to video" means to you.
 If it means "arrange my photos attractively," you have many good options.
-If it means "turn my photos into actual video," try Spatial Story for walkthroughs or Time Story for transformations, both free to test.
+If it means "turn my product photos into actual ad-ready video," try Dobidy, free to test.

 Dobidy